Should I Start A Blog?

 You have to improve your existing articles as you learn SEO so that each and every blog post can potentially make money.

-You need to improve your site design in the long run so that it becomes visitor-friendly.
+You need to improve your site design in the long run so that it becomes visitor-friendly and will look more professional.

 You need to explore social media marketing to supplement your “organic visitors” (or the visitors that come from search engines).

 The good news is, it CAN become semi-passive.
-You have to MIX your content to have evergreen topics (separate lesson) so that your content only becomes 50% obsolete over time.
+You have to MIX your content to have evergreen topics (topics that doesn't expire) so that your content only becomes 50% obsolete over time.
 You need to avoid producing 100% contents that easily becomes out-of-date.

 Misconception #5: It’s An Easy Job